Ninth grade: Mexico

-In Mexico, ninth grade is the last year of Educación Secundaria (lower secondary education).
-Schooling up to ninth grade became compulsory in 1992, although as of 2019 some areas (particularly rural and indigenous communities) still have low participation rates.
+In Mexico, ninth grade is the last year of Educación Secundaria (lowenr secondary education).
+Schooling up to ninth grade became compulsory in 1992, although as of 2019, some areas (particularly rural and indigenous communities) still have low participation rates.
 It is the last year of basic education in Mexico, and students are generally aged 14–15.

 Students will either take an academic program (secundaria general), a vocational and technical program (secundaria técnica) or a distance program (telesecundaria).
 All programs include courses on Spanish, English, mathematics, biology, chemistry, physics, history, civics, geography, arts, other languages and sometimes specialised subjects specific to local areas (for example, indigenous languages).
-As of 2019, just over half of students were enrolled in secundaria general, around 27% in secundaria técnica, and the remainder in telesecundaria.
+As of 2019, just over half of students were enrolled in secundaria general, around 27% in secundaria técnica, and the rest in telesecundaria.

 After completing ninth grade, students will be awarded a Certificado de Educación Secundaria.
 No examinations are required to graduate.

 Norway

 In Norway, ninth grade is the middle grade of lower secondary school, called ungdomsskole (ages 13 to 16).
 Education up to tenth grade is mandatory for Norwegian students, and courses must align with the national curriculum.
 Although students must take national standardised tests in numeracy and reading in ninth grade, the results do not affect progression to tenth grade or to admission to upper secondary school.